Left Front (Russia)

-The Left Front (Левый Фронт) is a united front of leftist political organizations in Russia.
-It is strongly critical of President Vladimir Putin.
+The Left Front (Левый Фронт) is a united front of leftist political organizations in Russia in opposition to President Vladimir Putin.
+It was most active in the early 2010s.

 History

 The first constituent congress of the Left Front was held on 18 October 2008, in Moscow.
 The main direction of work after the Congress was using social movements, unions, and labor collectives.
 The secondary focus of activists has been called "propaganda of action", in which the use of ideas and demands of leftist activists is supposed to be brought to society in the form of direct action, thus attempting to overcome the difficulties of access to media.
 In addition, the Left Front was the organizer of the annual summer youth camps, schools, political activists, conferences, study groups for the study of socialist thought and practice, film clubs, concerts and other activities.

 In total, over one and a half years (summer 2008 – autumn 2009), there have been more than 40 regional conferences, established under the areas of the country offices of the front.